mohitagarwal11/AlgoRyth-M-app/README.md

 ### For Searching

 - Enter a target value in the "Target" input field
+- Target Value can be found by hovering over the bars on the screen.
+(For custom arrays use your own inputed values as target value)
 - The visualizer will show a green line indicating the target height
 - Watch as the algorithm searches for your value